 For a list of BMI’s award-winning song titles and songwriters please visit our online repertoire search or call the BMI repertoire information line at 1-800-800-9313 where you can request information on specific titles.

 BMI operates on a non-profit-making basis and does not make any profit on licensing fees.
 All fees, less BMI’s operating expenses, are paid to our affiliated songwriters, composers, and music publishers in the form of royalties.
-Currently, more than eighty-seven cents of every dollar of your licensing fee goes to our affiliated copyright owners.
+Currently, nearly 90 cents of every dollar of your licensing fee goes to our affiliated copyright owners.

 A BMI License provides you with the legal authorization you need to use a very powerful product – music.
 This product is the music creator’s property, so a licensing agreement protects your business or organization from the penalties involved in copyright infringement.
 Your payment of music licensing fees ensures the continued creation of music – for you and your organization.